-- 9 key categories of personal productivity and where you’re currently succeeding or struggling.
+- Nine key categories of personal productivity and where you’re currently succeeding or struggling.

-Identifying our current location is key to getting where we want to go.
-And the Free to Focus Personal Productivity Assessment not only dials in your point of departure, it also points the way forward.
+Identifying your current location is key to getting where you want to go.
+The Free to Focus Personal Productivity Assessment not only shows you where you are on the map, it also points the way forward.